Axel Springer: From Hörzu to Bild and Die Welt

+In 1956, Springer secured a 26% share in Berlin's prestigious Ullstein publishing house, which in 1952 had been restored to the Jewish family who had originally owned it.
+He became the majority shareholder at the end of 1959 acquiring, among other titles, the Berliner Morgenpost.
+Springer celebrated Ullstein as having been, in the Weimar years, the symbol of a Jewish-German liberal-democratic tradition, but at the same time his critics were to note, in line with Die Welt and Bild, a decisive rightward shift in editorial policy.

 Zehrer and the approach to Moscow

 Springer's choice as chief editor for Die Welt was controversial.
 Hans Zehrer was a veteran of the Kapp Putsch of 1920, and in the last Weimar years had been the editor of the nationalist and anti-republican journal Die Tat.
 In 1946, he had been removed from the then British-controlled Die Welt after protests from Britain's Labour government and from the Social Democrats then governing Hamburg.

 At Die Welt Springer allowed Zehrer to entertain the idea of an Austrian solution for Germany.
 In 1955, Austria had regained its unity and independence through a four-power agreement guaranteeing the country's non-alignment and neutrality.
 In January 1958, Springer travelled with Zehrer to Moscow.
 Before departing he told to a reporter: "I know very well that there are people who consider me naïve.
 But I believe in reunification within five years."
 In addition to permanent German neutrality, Springer was proposing a nuclear-free Central Europe.

 Nikita Khrushchev kept Springer and Zehrer waiting sixteen days for an interview.
 It did not go well, and cannot have been helped by Springer seeking to convince the Soviet premier of the advantages not only of German neutrality but also of West Germany's social market economy.
 The Russians, like the Americans, viewed their strategic position in Germany as indispensable.
-Neutrality was not option.
+Neutrality was not an option.
 Springer was to describe the trip as the "central political event of my life", convincing him that there was no alternative to Konrad Adenauer's Westbindung: to discount Communist overtures and to persevere with the North Atlantic alliance.
 On his return he forbad any criticism of the western allies, whether it was of the British in Cyprus, the French in Algeria, or the Americans in the Taiwan Strait, because "we need them in Berlin".

 Alleged American funding

-There are questions as to how, in the lean post-war years, Springer was able to finance so large and rapid an expansion.
-He operated without partners; even after currency reform in 1948, for a relative upstart bank credit would have difficult to come by; and his first stock for public subscription was not issued until months before his death in 1985.
+There are questions as to how in the lean post-war years Springer was able to finance so large and rapid an expansion.
+He operated without partners; even after currency reform in 1948, for a relative upstart bank credit would have been difficult to come by, and his first stock for public subscription was not issued until months before his death in 1985.